memr5/Machine-Learning-Portfolio/README.md

 # Machine-Learning-Portfolio

-This portfolio is to showcase my development as a learner in ML field !!
+This portfolio is to showcase my work as a learner in ML field !!

 ## Machine Learning